Arthur Nall-Cain, 2nd Baron Brocket

-Arthur Ronald Nall Nall-Cain, 2nd Baron Brocket KStJ (4 August 1904 – 24 March 1967) was a Conservative Party politician in the United Kingdom.
+Arthur Ronald Nall Nall-Cain, 2nd Baron Brocket KStJ (4 August 1904 – 24 March 1967) was a prominent British Nazi sympathiser and Conservative Party politician in the United Kingdom.

 Early life

 He was born into a millionaire brewing family on 4 August 1904.
 His father, Charles Nall-Cain, was created a baronet in 1921 and Baron Brocket of Brocket Hall in 1933.
 After his death a year later, Arthur succeeded to his titles.

 Nall-Cain was educated at Eton College and Oxford University, where he captained the golf team.
 He became a barrister and a Hertfordshire County Councillor.

-Career
+Political career

 He was elected as Conservative Member of Parliament (MP) for Liverpool Wavertree at a by-election in 1931, and was a close associate of Neville Chamberlain.
 After his father died, Nall-Cain was required to leave the House of Commons as he was elevated to the House of Lords.

-Brocket inherited two grand houses: Brocket Hall in Hertfordshire and Bramshill Park, in Hampshire.
-In the 1930s, he bought the Knoydart estate in Lochaber, Scotland, and became an infamous absentee landlord, opposing the rights of crofters and dismissing and evicting workers, preferring the estate for shooting and fishing.
-He eventually owned 13,000 acres (53 km2) in England and 62,000 in Scotland.

 Nazi sympathiser

 Brocket became known in society as a Nazi sympathiser.
 He became a committed member of the Anglo-German Fellowship, and his homes were used for entertaining supporters of Germany.
-So identified was Brocket with the cause of Nazi Germany that he attended Hitler's 50th birthday celebration in 1939, and was a close friend of Joachim von Ribbentrop.
+Brocket, who considered Minister for Foreign Affairs Joachim von Ribbentrop a close personal friend, was so enamoured with Nazi Germany, he attended Hitler's 50th birthday celebration in Berlin in 1939.
 According to Neville Chamberlain, Foreign Secretary, the Earl of Halifax used Brocket as a conduit to convey the views of the British government to the leading German Nazis.

-After the outbreak of World War II, Brocket continued to work for an understanding between Britain and Germany.
+At the outbreak of World War II in September 1939, Brocket continued to work for an understanding between Britain and Germany.
 He urged a negotiated peace settlement and tried to arrange talks with Hitler.
-He had a contact with Hermann Göring through the Swedish intermediary Bengt Berg.
-Brocket worked closely with the historian Arthur Bryant, who shared his views and helped bring the negotiations to the attention of the Foreign Office.
+He had contact with Hermann Göring through the Swedish ornithologist Bengt Berg.
+Brocket also worked closely with the historian Arthur Bryant, who shared his far right views, to bring the negotiations to the attention of the UK Foreign Office.
 However, Brocket was informed that the proposal to grant Germany control over Poland and Czechoslovakia was not acceptable to the British government.
+Brocket was interned at the outbreak of war and his properties sequestrated by the War Office.